 The BAM is a scientific document that provides:

-- a consistent method for the assessment of biodiversity on a proposed development or major project, or clearing site
+- a consistent method for the assessment of biodiversity values from a proposed development (including major projects), activity, clearing or biodiversity certification, as well as improvements in biodiversity values from management actions undertaken at a stewardship site

 - guidance on how a proponent can avoid and minimise potential biodiversity impacts, and